xini/silverstripe-hostedvideos/readme.md

 # Self-hosted video integration (also supporting YouTube and Vimeo videos)

+This module allows adding locally hosted, YouTube or Vimeo videos to any object.

+It uses
+* [ChunkedUploadField] (https://github.com/micschk/silverstripe-chunkeduploadfield) to allow uploads larger than the configured PHP limits
+* [afterglow video player] (https://afterglowplayer.com/) for locally stored videos (which allows SD and HD versions of videos)
+* native YouTube and Vimeo embedding for those videos (afterglow could be used here too, but then the videos wouldn't work without javascript)

+When adding Vimeo and YouTube videos, you can add the video code or the whole URL.
+If URLs are given, the URLs are parsed the video codes extracted.

 ## Usage

 Add the `HostedVideoExtension` to any page/dataobject you want to contain a video.
 This will add the fields for the object to contain one single video.